-Whether you are European or not, Europe it is the perfect destination to relocate to or within in 2020.
-With some of the most exciting and the cheapest European cities, there are plenty of options for you to choose from for your next work destination.
+Whether you are European or not, Europe is the perfect destination to relocate to or within in 2024.
+With some of the most exciting and cheapest European cities, there are plenty of options for you to choose from for your next work destination.

-Extra tip: Relocating to a country with a little language knowledge is hard enough but Bulgaria even has it's very own alphabet, we recommend doing your best to familiarise yourself with this alphabet and to learn the basics of the language to help you settle in.
+Extra tip: Relocating to a country with little language knowledge is hard enough, but Bulgaria even has its very own alphabet!
+We recommend doing your best to familiarise yourself with this alphabet and to learn the basics of the language to help you settle in.

 Extra tip: When moving to Portugal, the locals appreciate it if you speak at least the basics of the Portuguese language.
 Before you move to Portugal, try to learn the language basics to ensure that you settle in as fast as you can, showing respect to the Portuguese citizens.

 Extra tip: Just like Prague, it may take some time to get used to the currency.
-To avoid wasting any money, we advise you to do some research on the currency and teach yourself how to compare prices before spending!
+To avoid wasting any money, we advise you to do some research on the currency and learn how to compare prices before spending!

-Bucharest, a city surrounded by acres of outstanding natural beauty; from long windy roads to enchanting castles, you will never feel disappointed with the beauty of Bucharest.
-With such a low cost of living, a growing economy and an emerging tech industry, Bucharest is becoming the place to be for you digital nomads, as the job opportunities continue to grow at a considerable rate.
-You can live an extremely comfortable life, working for some of the worlds leading multicultural firms, Bucharest is becoming an ideal location for many European expats.
+Bucharest is a city surrounded by acres of outstanding natural beauty; from long windy roads to enchanting castles, you will never feel disappointed with the beauty of Bucharest.
+With such a low cost of living, a growing economy and an emerging tech industry, Bucharest is becoming the place to be for you digital nomads, as job opportunities continue to grow at a considerable rate.

 Extra tip: History is important to the people of Romania.
 Thus, out of respect, we recommend that you do some research about the history of the cities before visiting any touristy places.
 Romanians appreciate this kind of knowledge and it will help you to become familiarised with your new home.